vectronic/website/src/content/posts/legify-0.2.0/index.md

 ---

-`v0.2.0` which, is the latest and most likely last version is available at:
+The latest and most likely last version of Legify is available at:

 [https://github.com/vectronic/freecad-legify-macros/releases/tag/v0.2.0](https://github.com/vectronic/freecad-legify-macros/releases/tag/v0.2.0)

-I've ticked off my planned aims with this project, which were to:
+I've achieved my goals with this project, which were to:

 * Get to grips with FreeCAD and parametric modelling concepts: sketches, constraints, datum planes etc.
 * Learn Python and use it for FreeCAD scripting